 The provincial government announcement highlights the challenges of addressing unregulated cannabis sales in the West Coast province, which has a long history of illicit cannabis production.

-Vancouver, the province’s largest city, was last in per capita legal cannabis spending last year among major Canadian metro areas.
+Vancouver, the province’s largest city, was last in per capita legal cannabis spending in 2020 among major Canadian metro areas.

 B.C.’s Cannabis Legalization and Regulation Secretariat recently ordered laboratory testing on 20 samples of dried cannabis seized from illicit stores in the metropolitan Vancouver area, B.C.
 Minister of Public Safety and Solicitor General Mike Farnworth told reporters during a Wednesday afternoon news conference.